tmaklin/ahda/README.md

 # ahda
-Compress pseudoalignment data and convert between different formats.
+Compression, format conversion, and set operations for pseudoalignment data.

-(WIP) ahda is a rewrite of [alignment-writer](https://github.com/tmaklin/alignment-writer) dev branch in Rust.
+ahda is a WIP rewrite of [alignment-writer](https://github.com/tmaklin/alignment-writer) dev branch in Rust.